MSPP Student Ambassador

 Southern New Hampshire University

-2nd year Forensic and Counseling Psychology program
+2nd year Forensic Psychology program

 My name is Emma Whisner and I am a second year student in the MA in Forensic and Counseling Psychology program.
 I grew up and currently reside in Massachusetts.
 I completed my undergraduate degree at Southern New Hampshire University with honors where I obtained my Associates degree in Justice Studies and received my Bachelor's degree in Psychology with a forensic concentration.
 During my time in undergrad, I was an intern at the Boston Police Department within the Crime Scene Response Unit.
 It was fascinating to see the other end of the spectrum relating to law.
 From that moment, I wanted to make law and psychology as part of my profession.